 Since the plug tracks the device’s power consumption, it gives you the option to analyze the device’s real-time and historical power consumption, by including summaries for the week and for the month.
 This type of comprehensive analysis means that you can find the best way to use your home appliances while cutting on your bills.
 You can buy several TP-Link plugs, or buy one and move it around the devices you wish to monitor.
 This makes the HS110 a valuable tool for monitoring energy usage.

 And I can’t stress this enough – when you cut on your bills it means that you use less energy, and using less energy means that you’re being kinder to the environment.

-The current price is around $40 and it’s not really cheap, however if compared with some of the other similar products, with the TP-Link plug you won’t need a hub, which is a dramatic initial price drop.
+Compared with some of the other similar products, with the TP-Link plug, you won’t need a hub, which is a dramatic initial price drop.
 Since some of the budget products do not offer the option of energy monitoring, maybe the price of the plug is not so high after all.

 Once the smart plug is connected to your wifi, it works seamlessly without a hub.
 You can easily access and control the connected devices, or even give a name for each plug, while combining few smart plugs into one group.
 Furthermore, you can choose an icon to represent a certain device (lamp, coffee-maker, slow-cooker) or take a photo of the device and use it as an icon.

 If you want to go the extra mile, note that the TP-Link smart plug works with Amazon Echo (Alexa).
 Once you connect the device with your network, just ask Alexa to discover new devices.
 You can then continue to control each device by voice.
 If you or someone in the household has difficulty finding the way around smartphone apps, this voice control option is ideal.